mirchr/security-research/README.md

 # Security Research
 A collection of files related to my personal security research.
 Additional content will be posted on my blog https://blog.mirch.io.

+## Tools
+* [openssldir_check](https://github.com/mirchr/openssldir_check/) - A Windows utility to check for potential insecure paths used by the OPENSSLDIR build parameter in OpenSSL libraries

 ## Vulnerabilities